thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 # Tagless Final For Writing Compilers

-Writing a compiler could consists of numerous steps.
+Writing a compiler could consist of numerous steps.

 Therefore, a solution to allow compiler writers to
 - merely focus on only one step of the whole compilation at one time,